Skip to main content

 Licensing Requirements — Wisconsin

 Wisconsin childcare centers are licensed by the Department of Children and Families (DCF) under Wisconsin Administrative Code DCF 251 (previously Chapter HFS 46).
-Required staff-to-child ratios: infants (under 12 months) 1:4, toddlers (12–24 months) 1:6, preschool (2–4 years) 1:10, school-age (5 and up) 1:18.
-Maximum group sizes apply: infant groups may not exceed 8; toddler groups not more than 12.
+Required staff-to-child ratios: infants (under 12 months) 1:4, toddlers (12-24 months) 1:6, preschool (2-4 years) 1:10, school-age (5 and up) 1:18.
+Maximum group sizes apply: infant groups may not exceed 8; toddler groups may not exceed 12.
 Ratios must be maintained at all times and documented for licensing inspections.

 Enrollment Patterns — Wisconsin